What CEOs Don’t Know About Cyber Security: Study from CyberArk

-A recent global study shed light on the current gap between executives and their organization’s security.
+A recent global study sheds light on the current gap between executives and their organization’s security.
 The study, conducted by Dimensional Research (commissioned for a project by CyberArk), surveyed the opinions of 308 IT security professionals worldwide and captured hard data on enterprise security awareness at the executive level.
-While more and more organizations are quickly increasing their focus on security to stay out of today’s almost weekly headlines of multimillion-dollar security breaches and lawsuits, this study shows executives in general are far behind the curve.
+While more and more organizations are quickly increasing their focus on security to stay out of today’s almost weekly headlines of multimillion-dollar security breaches and lawsuits, this study shows executives, in general, are far behind the curve.
 Here are some highlights from the study: